Parkes and Mariner 4

 On June 21, Parkes began receiving the Mariner transmissions.
 Daily tracks were carried out during two-hour periods each afternoon centred approximately on Mariner's meridian transit.
 Horizon-to-horizon observations were obtained on July 3, 14, 15 and 16.
 Regular telemetry recordings were made from July 8 to August 27.
 The telemetry was recorded on a Pemco instrumentation tape recorder using 5½ inch reels with a play time of about 30 minutes.

 In early September, the tapes with the telemetry recordings were shipped to JPL.
 The tapes contained the data for the 22 images of the Martian surface captured by Mariner 4.
-The Parkes data was combined with the data from the smaller 85-ft antennas to produce a considerable improvement in the quality of the pictures of the Martian surface.
+The Parkes data was combined with the data from the smaller 85-ft antennae to produce a considerable improvement in the quality of the pictures of the Martian surface.
 The images showed the surface covered by craters, similar to the Moon.
 This disappointed, and surprised, the astronomers since they were expecting to see verdant forests with lakes and oceans covering the planet.

 Click here to read the report on the "Initial Scientific Interpretation of Mariner 4 Photography" by Leighton et al - 4 August 1965.